La mia risposta

-La mia risposta (English: "My Answer") is Italian singer Laura Pausini's fifth studio album, issued by CGD East West (Warner) Records in 1998.
-Mi respuesta is its Spanish language edition for the hispanophone market.
+La mia risposta and Mi respuesta (English: My Answer) are the fifth studio albums by Italian singer Laura Pausini, released on October 15, 1998 by CGD East West (Warner) Records.

 Between February and April 1999, the La mia risposta World Tour was held to support and promote the album in Europe.

 The album was not as successful as her previous one, Le cose che vivi.
 As of September 2000, it has sold around 2 million copies worldwide.
-The singles taken from the album were "Una Emergenza D'Amore / Emergencia de Amor", "In Asenzza Di Te / En Ausencia de Ti" and "La Mia Risposta / Mi Respuesta", placing themselves in the first places of popularity in Italy, Europe and Latin America.
+The singles taken from the album were "Una Emergenza D'Amore / Emergencia de Amor", "In Assenza Di Te / En Ausencia de Ti" and "La Mia Risposta / Mi Respuesta", placing themselves in the first places of popularity in Italy, Europe and Latin America.
 And "Che Bene Mi Fai/ Me Siento Tan Bien" only was a promotional single to Spain.